AthifahNurRahmanMD/AthifahNurRahmanMD.github.io/_posts/202-06-26-MathRent.md

 - 📦 **Organized** – clear inventory tracking for both students and staff

 Whether you’re borrowing a projector for class or managing the department’s inventory, MathRent ensures everything runs smoothly, transparently, and digitally.

-💡 _Designed by students, for the campus — bridging academic needs with real-world tech solutions._

 [🔗 Project Details](https://github.com/Ervin1809/Project-Web-MathRent-2025)